Mount Penang Juvenile Justice Centre: The Construction Phase, 1912–22

 Access to the proposed site at Mount Penang provided the first obstacle that needed to be overcome.
 The only access to the building site was via a steep track, with gradients of between 1:8 and 1:11.
 With all the equipment and stores being bought in by bullock, bricks were ruled out as the main building material, due to the difficulties of transportation and associated costs.
 From the inception of the project, a building committee was established to oversee the construction and to work through any potential difficulties.
-As an alternative to bricks, the Committee recommended the use of local hardwood and sandstone for the works, the latter quarried on site, The building committee architect, James Nangle, also recommended the use of concrete for the buildings, which would reduce cost and overcome the problem of transport.
+As an alternative to bricks, the Committee recommended the use of local hardwood and sandstone for the works, the latter quarried on site.
+The building committee architect, James Nangle, recommended the use of concrete for the buildings, to reduce cost and overcome the problem of transport.

 James Nangle had worked as an architect in Sydney since 1891, being employed in the design of residential, commercial and industrial projects.
 His work with the Department of Public Instruction on the design of portable classrooms made him well qualified to sit on the Building Committee for Mount Penang.
-Nangle's association with the Department was further strengthened through his teaching in the technical education branch from 1890 to the late 1930s.
+Nangle's association with the department was further strengthened through his teaching in the technical education branch from 1890 to the late 1930s.
 From 1913, he was the Superintendent of the Branch, being instrumental in its move towards a more vocationally orientated approach.

 The Minister of Public Instruction approved the plans, with a budget set at £12,000 for the main structures.
-Work commenced on the first day of July 1912, with the boys providing the labour; another cost-cutting measure.
+Work commenced on the first day of July 1912, with the boys providing the labour, another cost-cutting measure.
 To begin with, the boys were accommodated in military-style bell tents while they worked on the construction of their own dormitories.
 The boys were split into work parties under the supervision of tradesmen who could provide assistance and guidance to the boys.

-The first buildings to be constructed were the ones that were the most essential to the institution: dormitories, a dining room, staff quarters, offices, a kitchen, store rooms for supplies and equipment, and accommodation for the tradesmen and Clerk of Works.
-The Minister of Public Instruction laid the foundation stone of No. 1 Dormitory by December 1912.
-By September 1913, No. 1 Dormitory had been completed, as had the Assistant Superintendent's residence and four weatherboard cottages for the married staff members.
+The first buildings constructed were those most essential to the institution: dormitories, a dining room, staff quarters, offices, a kitchen, store rooms for supplies and equipment, and accommodation for the tradesmen and Clerk of Works.
+The Minister of Public Instruction laid the foundation stone of No. 1 Dormitory in December 1912.
+By September 1913, No. 1 Dormitory was completed, as had the Assistant Superintendent's residence and four weatherboard cottages for the married staff members.
 These cottages still stand along the entrance road to the complex.